DeathGumi/Website/README.md

 -Simplicity is key as I want users to easily navigate the page without any prior knowledge

+Details:
+-Bar showing how much percentage you have gone through the whole site -Responsive buttons or animations
+-Can change cursor(thinking of using a cursor)

 Info:
 timewise app
 data science(Tableu, Rstudio, Matlab)